shivapbhusal/textpy/README.md

 ```

-## Computing Spelling Accuracy
+### Computing Spelling Accuracy
-Let's first get all the words from the text in a list.
+First get all the words from the text in a list.
 ```python
 import textpy
 text = 'It was the best of the times, it was the worst of the times.' sentences = textpy.words(text) #Getting all the words in the form of list.
 ```

-Then let's get the list of misspelled words.
+Then, get the list of misspelled words.
 ```python
 misspelled = textpy.misspelled_words(text) #Getting all the words in the form of list.
 ```

-Finally, get the spelling accuracy.
+Finally, compute the the spelling accuracy.
-Then let's get the list of misspelled words.
 ```python
 spelling_accuracy = (len(sentences)-len(misspelled))/len(sentences) #Getting all the words in the form of list.
 ```